 While we can’t do much about the artists of bygone eras, but we can definitely help our modern-day digital artists who are on the lookout for a satisfying creative experience.
 So if you are a budding digital artist or a pro graphic designer wanting to invest in a drawing tablet, this post is bound to interest you.

 Before deep-diving into the best-of-best list, take a moment to read what can make you a prudent shopper who knows what to look for when evaluating several tablet options in your cart.

 It’s easy to get pulled in all directions with umpteen alternatives that promise the moon and sky to its buyers.
 However, to ensure you tread wisely on this attractive street of tablets, clarify and prioritize your choices on these listed factors that will land you with the best bargain.

 1. Size of the Tablet

 Consider the tablet size as your area of work.
-Some tables pack portability by offering size between 6-10 inches, making it slim and easy to carry around.
-But if you want a greater area to draw and write, going for 10 inches or more, might be more sensible.
+Some tables pack portability by offering sizes between 6-10 inches, making them slim and easy to carry around.
+But if you want a greater area to draw and write, going for 10 inches or more might be more sensible.
 We have included tablets of different sizes in our top picks to offer something for everyone.